nathanMcL/Assessments_UnitTests/DSA_StudyGuide/Tree_searches/Readme.md

 ...*Dynamic Levels*...<br>
 Problem:<br>
-The `tree` construction is hardcoded, using a fixed number of children (2 children per parent, 3 garndchildren per child)...
+The `tree` construction is hardcoded, using a fixed number of children (2 children per parent, 3 grandchildren per child)...
 That is my issue when doing the online coding challenges.
 I have been able to get the `"hardcoded"` portion of the challenges, thats😀great!
 But!!!😧 That does not allow for multiple test case files to be ran with the set code.🧐...<br>

 🤓...💡...😀<br>